 Hemorrhoids Treatment Doctor NYC | Hemorrhoids Specialist Gastroenterologist (GI Doctor) NYC

 Hemorrhoids are swellings in the anus that are a result of swelling of the network of veins in your anal area.
 If you suspect hemorrhoids, you should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan and to exclude a serious illness or condition.
 Hemorrhoids are just one of many causes for rectal bleeding and lesions around the anus that need evaluation.
 At Manhattan Gastroenterology, Dr. Shawn Khodadadian, a top rated NYC gastroenterologist and hemorrhoids specialist, offers varying hemorrhoids treatments according to their severity.
 In mild cases, topical medications and an improved diet can help to alleviate symptoms.
-In other cases, IRC (Infrared Coagulation), hemorrhoid banding or rarely, surgery can be performed to physically remove the hemorrhoids and repair any damaged tissue.
+In other cases, IRC (Infrared Coagulation), hemorrhoid banding or rarely, surgery can be performed to physically remove the hemorrhoids.

 A complete evaluation and early diagnosis by your doctor is very important.
 Rectal bleeding can be a symptom of any type of colorectal or anal cancer, a type of cancer that can be cured if detected early.